 Nauru's economic prospects are dire considering identified climate change impacts which will result in changes in the distribution and quantity of tuna resources, as fishing licenses account for more than a quarter of annual government revenue.
 Further, as the total catch of coastal fisheries remains marginal and of subsistence nature, considering that climate change will also impact fish and invertebrates' stocks in coastal areas, opportunities to counterbalance future revenue losses are scarce.
 Attempts to promote the access of small-scale fishers to the large tuna resources have not been successful, mainly to due to the preference of local communities for milkfish, and to the difficulties in providing adequate infrastructure for the development of a domestic tuna market.
 Additionally, the extreme dependency on imports for 90% of all food consumed on the island has directly contributed to an unprecedented drop in national food availability and quality, resulting in nutritionally poor diets and a rise in non-communicable diseases.
-Under the predicted climate conditions this is expected to worsen.
+Under the predicted climate conditions this is expected to worsen and there is a need to ensure implementation of fisheries protections on reef systems and enhance aquaculture production to ensure long-term sustainability of natural food production systems on the local reefs.